Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Can cats eat figs?

 Cats cannot eat the figs/berries that Ficus trees produce.
 This is because the figs produce latex sap that is toxic to cats.
-Call up your vet if your cat has eaten figs.
+Call your vet if your cat has eaten figs.

 Ficus seeds are also toxic and should not be eaten by cats.